Florian Willeitner, violin

 "...amazingly vivacious, vivid and electrifying... the hot-blooded guys from the vision string quartet seem to be completely fearless” Der Tagesspiegel

-Founded in 2012 and based in Berlin, the vision string quartet has already established itself as one of the finest young string quartets of its generation.
-With a unique versatility that focuses on the classical string quartet repertoire alongside their own compositions and arrangements of other disparate genres such as folk, pop, rock, funk and minimalist music.
-The four young musicians from Berlin who identify as much as a ‘band’ as a ‘string quartet’ are on a mission to re-address with integrity how classical music is presented and perceived by both new and traditional audiences.
-Their distinctive characteristics of performing all their concerts completely from memory and standing up lend its performances an added intimacy and intensity which has been widely praised.
+Founded in 2012, the vision string quartet has already established itself as one of the finest young string quartets of its generation.
+With a unique versatility that focuses on the classical string quartet repertoire alongside their own compositions of other disparate genres such as folk, pop, rock, funk and minimalist music.
+The four young musicians from Berlin who identify as much as a ‘band’ as a ‘string quartet’ are on a mission to re-address, with integrity, how classical music is presented and perceived by both new and traditional audiences.